 I remarked the other day that our dog enjoys Christmas more than anyone else.
 It’s true.
 Our dog, George, has no idea what Christmas is all about.
 All he knows is that one day of the year he gets to nose through a giant sock and pull out a BRAND NEW TOY and DOG TREATS!!
 Best…day…ever.
 These cookies are part of our 12 days of Christmas cookies advent calendar – be sure to check out all the recipes.

 George then runs around the house, a new toy proudly gripped between his teeth.
 The treats are opened and he gets to eat treats – before breakfast!
 What a great day!
 The best part?
 George’s favourite apple and cheddar dog Christmas cookies…that I bake for him.

 When you are baking for dogs there are a couple of important things to keep in mind.
 You can’t simply pour anything into the recipe.
 Many “human” foods can be quite dangerous for dogs…check out our list of dangerous foods for dogs.
-You might be surprise what makes the list.
+You might be surprised by what makes the list.
 So, do your research before you make your treats.
-Also, dogs stomachs can be more sensitive to things like wheat.
+Also, dogs’ stomachs can be more sensitive to things like wheat.
 While Arthur doesn’t have a wheat allergy, many dogs do and we will be gifting these treats to other dogs.
-We skipped the wheat flour and opted for a more neutral rice flour.
+We skipped the wheat flour and opted for more neutral rice flour.
 Finally, dogs don’t need salt and sugar.
 Yep, these treats aren’t for human consumption…skip the flavour enhancers.